-When it comes to how to take care of your eye health we sure have been told a lot of porkies.
-Such as the one your mum told you about how if you sit to close to the telly you’ll get square eyes?
+When it comes to how to take care of your eye health we sure have been told a lot of different things.
+Like the one where your mum told you if you sit to close to the telly you’ll get square eyes?
 False.
 All those times you kept reading your book under the doona after lights out?
 It probably didn’t ruin your eyesight.
 The one about eating carrots improving your eyesight?
-Actually that one is true, carrots have loads of vitamin eye, which is good for your eyes.
+Actually that one is true, carrots have loads of vitamin C, which is good for your eyes.

 So what can we be doing to look after our eye health?
 For starters, as per any health regime, what we eat matters.
 Research suggests that foods high in nutrients such as omega-3 fatty acids, lutein, zinc and vitamins V and E can help to ward off vision problems brought on by age such as macular degeneration and cataracts.
 So stock up on leafy greens, oily fishes, eggs, nuts and oranges.

 Cutting out smoking, wearing polarised sunglasses outside, getting your eyes tested regularly and taking breaks from all the screens you probably spend your day staring at are also important things to do for your eye health.